 Dr Michael Spacie teaches all levels from absolute beginner to diploma standard in his modern dedicated soundproofed teaching studio.
-Michael established his successful music teaching practice in February 1987.
-He has 34 years experience in teaching music privately on a one-to-one basis and is not only highly qualified and professional, but a very extensively qualified musician holding, as well as other qualifications in music, five Licentiate Piano Performance Diplomas awarded by the major accredited leading UK based examination boards:- LRSM Piano Performance Diploma: Licentiate of The Royal Schools of Music; LTCL Piano Recital Diploma and LTCL Piano Recital Diploma: Licentiate of Trinity College London; LLCM Piano Recital Diploma and LLCM Piano Performance Diploma: Licentiate of The London College of Music at the The University of West London.
+Michael has been teaching since 1986.
+He has 36 years experience in teaching music privately on a one-to-one basis and is highly qualified and professional, but also a very extensively qualified musician holding, as well as other qualifications in music, five Licentiate Piano Performance Diplomas awarded by the major accredited leading UK based examination boards:- LRSM Piano Performance Diploma: Licentiate of The Royal Schools of Music; LTCL Piano Recital Diploma and LTCL Piano Recital Diploma: Licentiate of Trinity College London; LLCM Piano Recital Diploma and LLCM Piano Performance Diploma: Licentiate of The London College of Music at the The University of West London.

 The above Licentiateships are advanced diploma qualifications in professional piano performance that are valued and respected with recognition of expertise and competence within the music profession, other professions, and also the wider public in general.
 Performance Licentiateships from major accredited leading UK based examination boards are highly focused qualifications demanding excellent standards and are not broad-based or generalist as many music qualifications are nowadays.
 They are altogether something different – an appealing challenge to high-level traditional musical skill and are worthy of note.